DropletDynamics/EllipseAI_PredictDroplets/README.md

 Once `output.csv` is generated, use `ellipse_generator.py` to **plot and visualize the predicted ellipses**.

 This script will read the **predicted values** from `output.csv` and generate **ellipse images**, saving them in an output folder.

-Additionally, `ellipse_generator.py` can be adjusted to **plot multiple ellipses in the same plot** according to specific needs, allowing for customized visualizations.

 Users can modify its settings to optimize the display of ellipses based on their analysis requirements.